9/12 Pay Plan Option for Academic-Year Employees

 - Classified staff

-To enroll, you must complete the 9/12 Pay Plan Option Enrollment Agreement and submit the original form to your department prior to the Workforce Systems due date of May 13, 2019.
-The form will be submitted by your department as an attachment to a job data change request through MSS Online Forms effective 7/1/2019.
+To enroll, you must complete the 9/12 Pay Plan Option Enrollment Agreement.
+Give the completed form to your department business representative by Thursday, May 6, 2021.
+The form will be submitted by your department as an attachment to a job data change request through MSS Online Forms and is due to Workforce Systems by Monday, May 10, 2021 for an effective date of July 1, 2021.
 Your department will retain the original form.

 It is not necessary to re-enroll each year.
 You will continue in the 9/12 Pay Plan Option until you withdraw or until your academic appointment changes to a fiscal appointment.
 You will need to re-enroll if you later revert to an academic appointment.

-Please complete the Return To 9/9 Academic Pay Plan Form if you wish to withdraw from your 12-month pay arrangement and begin receiving your pay over the 9-month academic year.
-The form is due to Workforce Systems by May 13, 2019 and will become effective at the start of the next fiscal year.
-Give the completed form to your department business representative by May 10, 2019.
-The form will be submitted by your department as an attachment to a job data change request through MSS Online Forms.
-You will not receive pay from July 1, 2019 until the first academic pay check on August 30, 2019.
+Please complete the Return To 9/9 Pay Plan Form if you wish to withdraw from your 12-month pay arrangement and begin receiving your pay over the 9-month academic year.
+Give the completed form to your department business representative by Thursday, May 6, 2021.
+The form will be submitted by your department as an attachment to a job data change request through MSS Online Forms and is due to Workforce Systems by Monday, May 10, 2021 for an effective date of July 1, 2021.
 Your department will retain the original form.
+You will not receive pay from July 1, 2021 until the first academic pay check on August 27, 2021.

 Termination or Retirement at the End of an Academic Year